 “Science warns that governments need to urgently, decisively and tangibly reduce emissions,” said UNFCCC Executive Secretary Christiana Figueres.

-The launch of the new negotiation to shape the new global climate change agreement, and first discussions on how to raise ambition, will take place at the upcoming UN Climate Change Conference in Bonn (14 – 25 May), which is designed to prepare decisions for adoption at the UN Climate Change Conference in Qatar (26 November – 7 December).
+The launch of the new negotiation to shape the new global climate change agreement, and first discussions on how to raise ambition, will take place at the Bonn Climate Change Conference, which is designed to prepare decisions for adoption at the Doha Climate Gateway.